Thousands of creative leaders manage their agencies with Workamajig.

 While Six Sigma can be a useful tool for small to medium-sized businesses seeking to reduce waste, it brings the greatest benefit to large-scale companies that continuously produce the same products or deliver the same services.

-There are several other PMMs besides these, such as Crystal, Feature Driven Development (FDD), Dynamic Systems Development (DSDM) and Rational Unified Process (RUP).
+There are several other PMMs besides these, such as Crystal, Feature Driven Development (FDD), Dynamic Systems Development (DSDM), and Rational Unified Process (RUP).

 For the most part, however, you’ll choose from one of the methodologies described above.

 From the above section, it is clear that different PM methodologies are better suited for different projects.
-You wouldn’t want to use PRiSM for a software project, just as you wouldn’t want to use Agile for a big real-estate development.
+You wouldn’t want to use PRiSM for a software project, just as you wouldn’t want to use Agile for big real-estate development.

 When you’re picking PM methodologies, here are a few things to keep in mind: